-The man's estate received a \$250 "death benefit" from the Social Security Administration.
+The man's estate received zero from the Social Security Administration, since he had no widow or descendant survivors.
 Pretty good investment, don't you think?
-This will also help some of his beneficiaries get out of debt and pay for a good education for their children, don't you think?
+This will also help some of his insurance beneficiaries and relatives get out of debt and pay for a good education for their children, don't you think?